Using the node editor

 Module Library

-The Modules Library can be found at the bottom of the editor.
+The Modules Library can be found at the left sidebar of the editor.
+If the sidebar is closed, click the icon in the main toolbar (upper left) to open it.

 It holds all the node modules that talemate has currently installed and is the main way to add new modules to the editor or open existing modules for inspection or editing.